Vhils at the MUCA Collection Munich

 From the favelas in Rio to the Centre Pompidou

-Since 2005, Vhils has presented his work worldwide at exhibitions, events and in other contexts - from projects with communities in the favelas of Rio de Janeiro to collaborations with renowned institutions such as the Centre Pompidou or the Museum of Contemporary Art San Diego.
+Since 2005, Vhils has presented his work worldwide in exhibitions, events and other contexts - from projects with communities in the favelas of Rio de Janeiro to collaborations with renowned institutions such as the MAAT - Museum of Art, Architecture and Technology (Lisbon), the MIMA Museum (Brussels), the Contemporary Arts Center (Cincinnati), Le Centquatre-Paris (Paris), the CAFA Art Museum (Beijing), the Hong Kong Contemporary Art Foundation (Hong Kong), the Palais de Tokyo (Paris) and the Museum of Contemporary Art San Diego (San Diego).

 en_GB